AdobeDocs/campaign-standard.en/help/automating/using/best-practices-workflows.md

 ### Naming of workflows

-To ease workflows troubleshooting workflows, Adobe recommends to name and label your workflows explicitly.
+To ease workflow troubleshooting, Adobe recommends to name and label your workflows explicitly.
 Fill in the workflow's description field to summarize the process to be performed so that the operator can easily understand it.
-If the workflow is part of a process involving multiple workflows, you can use numbers when entering a label to order the workflows clearly.
+If the workflow is part of a process involving multiple workflows, you can use numbers when entering a label to order them clearly.

 For example: